VisionaryAppDev/design-pattern/readme.md

 ![img](resources/decorator-1.png)

+#### Usecase
+One example of the decorator pattern is a coffee shop where customers can order a cup of coffee with various toppings such as whipped cream, caramel, or sprinkles.
+In this scenario, the base coffee represents the component and the toppings represent the decorators.
+Customers can choose to add one or more toppings to their coffee, and each topping can be combined in any order.

+Another example of the decorator pattern is sandwich shop application that allows customers to order custom sandwiches.
+Each sandwich has a base price, and customers can add toppings to their sandwiches, with each topping adding an additional cost.
+You can use the decorator pattern to implement the sandwich toppings.
+You can create an abstract base class Sandwich that defines the basic structure of a sandwich and its base price.
+Then, you can create concrete classes such as Bread, Meat, Cheese, and Vegetables that represent the different components of a sandwich.

+Next, you can create a decorator class `SandwichDecorator` that also extends the Sandwich class and adds a `toppingCost` field and a `getPrice` method that calculates the total cost of the sandwich with the added toppings.
+You can then create concrete decorator classes such as `TomatoesDecorator`, `BaconDecorator`, and `AvocadoDecorator` that add specific toppings to the sandwich.
+By using the decorator pattern, you can easily add or remove toppings from a sandwich without affecting its base price or the structure of the Sandwich class.
+The customers can have a customized sandwich with the toppings they like, and you can easily add new toppings in the future without modifying the existing code.

+#### Example
 Imagine that you’re working on a notification library which lets other programs notify their users about important events.
 At some point, you realize that users of the library expect more than just email notifications.
 Many of them would like to receive an SMS about critical issues.
 Others would like to be notified on Facebook and, of course, the corporate users would love to get Slack notifications.
 And now people want use several notification type at once.

 ![img](resources/decorator-3.png)